 Michelle was unable to attend the conference and her award was accepted on her behalf by Tim Robson.
-Official presentation is being made by Chief Constable Durham Police at a later date.
+Official presentation was made by Chief Constable Michael Barton Durham Police at a later date.

 Michelle is a Police Community Support Officer with Durham Constabulary.
 In 2011 she transferred to the newly developed Alcohol Harm Reduction Unit and at that time she started to work closely with the Pubwatch schemes in Consett, Stanley and Chester Le Street.

 Michelle has taken a leading role in delivering a number of harm reduction initiatives which directly impact on customer safety.
 In 2015 following the rape a young female in Newcastle she was one of the main promoters of a vulnerability training campaign to educate licensees and door staff of the issues surrounding intoxicated customers.
 The training has been delivered to literally hundreds of venues in the North East.